 Project work: In 2016, we conducted a pilot project to learn more about where adult Bobolink go and if they re-nest after their nests are destroyed by the hay harvest.
 To follow their movements, we tagged five birds nesting in hay fields with miniature radio-tracking devices.
 We tracked three Bobolink for more than five weeks; none of them re-nested.
 These birds were most frequently detected in a proximate fallow field and an uncut hay field.
 The other two birds disappeared from our study area shortly after the hay field they were nesting in was cut.
 We suspect these two birds dispersed beyond our search range.

 Conservation implications: Uncut hay fields and fallow fields proximate to cut fields may provide important refuges for adults dispersing from hay cuts during the breeding season.
 This pilot project helped us understand the feasibility of a larger study to investigate adult dispersal and re-nesting following the hay harvest.

 ¹ McCracken, J. D., R. A. Reid, R. B. Renfrew, B. Frei, J. V. Jalava, A. Cowie, and A. R. Couturier.
 2013.
 Recovery Strategy for the Bobolink (Dolichonyx oryzivorus) and Eastern Meadowlark (Sturnella magna) in Ontario.
 Ontario Recovery Strategy Series.
 Prepared for the Ontario Ministry of Natural Resources, Peterborough, Canada.

 ² Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
 2010.
 COSEWIC assessment and status report on the Bobolink Dolichonyx oryzivorus in Canada.
 Ottawa, Canada.

 Project date: 2016

-Funding: Support for this project was provided by the Ontario Trillium Foundation and the CICan Clean Tech Internships program.
+Funding: Support for this project was provided by the Ontario Trillium Foundation and the CICan Clean Tech Internship program.